Proxy server: Forward proxy vs. reverse proxy

-A forward proxy is a server that routes traffic between clients and another system, which is in most occasions external to the network.
-This means it can regulate traffic according to preset policies, convert and mask client IP addresses, enforce security protocols and block unknown traffic.
+A forward proxy is a server that routes traffic between clients and another system, which is, in most cases, external to the network.
+This means it can regulate traffic according to preset policies, convert and mask client IP addresses, enforce security protocols, and block unknown traffic.
 A forward proxy enhances security and policy enforcement within an internal network.
 A reverse proxy, instead of protecting the client, is used to protect the servers.

 A reverse proxy accepts a request from a client, forwards that request to another one of many other servers, and then returns the results from the server that specifically processed the request to the client.
-Effectively a reverse proxy acts as a gateway between clients, users and application servers and handles all the traffic routing whilst also protecting the identity of the server that physically processes the request.
+Effectively, a reverse proxy acts as a gateway between clients, users, and application servers and handles all the traffic routing whilst also protecting the identity of the server that physically processes the request.